moondance-labs/tanssi-docs/learn/framework/overview.md

 ## Substrate Framework {: #substrate-framework}

 Substrate is an extremely performant, flexible, modular, and highly customizable framework for building blockchains.
-This framework is the foundation and engine powering many projects across the Web3 ecosystem, including the Tanssi network itself and the appchains deployed through Tanssi.
+This framework is the foundation and engine powering many projects across the Web3 ecosystem, including the Tanssi network itself and the networks deployed through Tanssi.

 Many of its great features, such as performance, ease of use, and modularity, result from the programming language chosen for its development.
 This is where the [Rust Programming Language](#rust-programming-language) shines: It is fast, portable, and provides a wonderful model to handle memory, among other reasons detailed in the [next section](#rust-programming-language).

-When developing an appchain, Substrate represents a great head start by providing a ready-to-use set of implementations of the main building blocks a project needs:
+When developing a network, Substrate represents a great head start by providing a ready-to-use set of implementations of the main building blocks a project needs:

 - **Consensus Algorithms** - there are multiple built-in consensus engines, such as Aura (Proof of Authority), Babe (Proof of Stake), and Grandpa (block finality), but due to the high degree of customization Substrate offers, teams can always choose to develop their specific consensus to adapt to the use case needs, as the Moonbeam team did with the [Nimbus Parachain Consensus Framework](https://docs.moonbeam.network/learn/features/consensus){target=\_blank}

-- **Runtime Modules** - many built-in modules (explained in detail in the [modules](/learn/framework/modules/){target=\_blank} section) can be selected and configured into your appchain, such as accounts, balances, staking, governance, identity, and more
+- **Runtime Modules** - many built-in modules (explained in detail in the [modules](/learn/framework/modules/){target=\_blank} section) can be selected and configured into your network, such as accounts, balances, staking, governance, identity, and more

 - **Networking** - built-in protocols and libraries for establishing connections, propagating transactions and blocks, synchronizing the blockchain state, and managing network interactions

 - **Storage** - built-in storage mechanisms for efficient data storage and retrieval

-- **Transaction Queue** - built-in transaction queue system that manages transaction validation, prioritization, and inclusion in blocks, ensuring the consistency and integrity of the appchain's state
+- **Transaction Queue** - built-in transaction queue system that manages transaction validation, prioritization, and inclusion in blocks, ensuring the consistency and integrity of the network's state

-- **RPC APIs** - Substrate provides Remote Procedure Call (RPC) APIs that enable external applications to interact with the appchain by querying blockchain data, submitting transactions, and accessing various functionalities exposed by the runtime
+- **RPC APIs** - Substrate provides Remote Procedure Call (RPC) APIs that enable external applications to interact with the network by querying blockchain data, submitting transactions, and accessing various functionalities exposed by the runtime

-Every feature Substrate offers can be used as-is, extended, customized, or replaced to meet the specific requirements of the use case of the appchain.
+Every feature Substrate offers can be used as-is, extended, customized, or replaced to meet the specific requirements of the use case of the network.

-Substrate streamlines and speeds up the process of developing new appchains.
-When used in conjunction with Tanssi, which helps in handling the infrastructure and overseeing the deployment, the task of launching a new appchain becomes significantly simpler!
+Substrate streamlines and speeds up the process of developing new networks.
+When used in conjunction with Tanssi, which helps in handling the infrastructure and overseeing the deployment, the task of launching a new network becomes significantly simpler!

 ## Rust Programming Language {: #rust-programming-language}